Propagation of Love waves in linear elastic isotropic Cosserat materials: From linear Cosserat theory to classical linear elasticity: a consistency check and comparison of the results

 Therefore, since we already know that for $\mu_{\rm c}\to 0$ (from the same arguments as for the case $\mu_{\rm c}>0$) there is a unique solution of the secular equation $\det \boldsymbol{\mathcal{N}}$, using \eqref{notz} we have that the secular equation reduces to

 where $\boldsymbol{\mathcal{N}}$ is given by \eqref{fmv0} and that there is a unique solution of this equation which satisfies $0\leq v<\widehat{v}$.
-In particular the solution $v$ is not $c_T$, which implies that $u_3$ does not vanish, i.e., that we have a theoretical meaning of the existence of the Love waves in experiments, without considering additional material layers as it is done before \cite{Achenbach}.
-The meaning is that the non-zero macro-displacement $u_3$ is produced by a speed of propagation which is due to the given microstructure.
+In particular the solution $v$ is not $c_T$, which implies that $u_3$ does not vanish, i.e., that we have a theoretical meaning of the existence of the Love waves in experiments, without considering additional material layers as it is done before \cite{Achenbach}. {This confirms and proofs rigorously the remark made in \cite{kulesh2009problem,Kulesh1,Kulesh2} about the existence of a qualitatively new wave mode for the Cosserat elastic model.} The meaning is that the non-zero macro-displacement $u_3$ is produced by a speed of propagation which is due to the given microstructure.

 The exact form of $\boldsymbol{\mathcal{N}}$ is

 Let us remark that since for all $v\in[0,\widehat{v})$ the matrix $ \boldsymbol {\mathcal{A}}_ { \theta}$ is also positive definite $\forall \theta\in [0,\pi]$, then $\int_{0}^{\pi} \boldsymbol {\mathcal{A}}_ { \theta} ^{-1}\, d\theta$ is positive definite.
 Since